Nyabsi/blog/blogs/pico-4-ultra-review.md

 ### Headset

-the tracking is powered by a SLAM tracking algorithm which is used to know where the device currently is.

 it doesn't quite work in low-light conditions which is really an issue under certain conditions, it may also perform poorly in clean environments as the tracking algorithm benefits from noise (unique patterns, unpredictability, noise, etc)

 The tracking has a lot jitter which makes it not compatible with OpenVR-SpaceCalibrator, your mileage may vary on a various of factors, in my personal experience when using with Index Controllers the position gets disaligned constantly, you are required to use Continious Tracking, but even the Pico tracking has an offset which may annoy some people.

 ### Controllers

-Controller tracking used IR-Constellation based tracking with the same cameras that are used for SLAM.

 The controllers are able to track even if Headset Tracking is turned off without an issue, but if it is enabled the algorithm will fuse Hand Tracking and Controller Tracking together for improved tracking accuracy.